dario-vega/demo-simple-nosql-cluster/MRTABLE.md

 ```

 # Backup using import/export
-The import/export utility will be deprecated and replaced by the migrator utility.
+**NOTE** The import/export utility will be deprecated and replaced by the migrator utility.
 Suppose you need to retain your per-record TTL values in your backup.
 In that case, you must currently use export to store your table in binary  format

 ````
 java  -jar $KVHOME/lib/kvtool.jar export -table users -store OUGCO -helper-hosts node2-nosql:5000  -config export_config -format BINARY